Wynn Las Vegas: Le Rêve and Awakening

 Wynn Las Vegas' primary production show was Le Rêve, titled after the resort's original name.
 The aquatic-themed show was directed by Franco Dragone, who previously worked with Wynn to create Mystère (at Treasure Island) and O (at Bellagio).
 A 10-year deal was signed for the show, with a 5-year renewal option extending it into 2020.
-Le Rêve featured diving and acrobats.
+Le Rêve featured artistic swimmers, acrobats, aerialists and dancers.
 It was performed in the Wynn Theater, which had 2,087 seats, with the farthest seat 42 ft from the stage.
 The theater used in the round seating which overlooked a giant central pool used for performances.

 Le Rêve cost at least $40 million to create, although initial reception was underwhelming, prompting changes to the show.
 Wynn bought out Dragone's interest in 2006 and assumed creative control of Le Rêve, making further changes over the years.
 Le Rêve would go on to become one of the most popular shows in Las Vegas.

+The Le Rêve aqua theater was used for film, television and music videos.
+In 2015, scenes from Paul Blart Mall Cop 2 were filmed in the theater utilitizing the stage.
+In 2013, Face Off, the reality game show on the syfy channel, filmed their season finale challenge using the theater, as well as performers who underwent make overs that needed to withstand the water and the acrobatic performance.
+An episode of American Idol was filmed in the theater in 2012.
+Prior to this in 2010, Brandon Flowers shot his music video "Only the Young" from his first solo album, in the aqua theater featuring the Le Rêve performers.

-It closed in 2020, due to uncertainty brought on by the COVID-19 pandemic.
+Le Rêve closed in 2020, due to uncertainty brought on by the COVID-19 pandemic.